 A single red bloodstone adorns this simple silver ring.
-While not useful to non-planar beings, outsiders highly value and seek after it.
-When worn by an outsider, that creature has its abilities reduced.
-For example, damage reduction is removed, spell resistance is halved, and the being cannot cast any spells or use any spell-like effects that mimic a spell of 3rd level or higher.
-Any familiars bound to an outsider wearing this ring also experience these effects.
+While not useful to mortals, demons and other infernal beings highly value and seek after it.
+When worn by a demon, that creature has all of its demonic abilities reduced.
+For example, if the demon has magic resistance 70%, this is reduced to 35%.
+Demons normally immune to mundane or non-silver weapons instead suffer half damage from weapons of this type while wearing the ring.
+Lastly, the demon cannot cast any spells or use any spell-like effects that mimic a spell of 3rd level or higher.
+Any familiars bound to a demon wearing this ring also experience these effects.

-While a huge limitation for most outsiders, it grants several benefits.
-Any attempts to cast divination magic on them, magically reveal their true nature, or otherwise discern their identity reveal the outsider to be nothing more than a mundane commoner.
-This allows the outsider to act almost invisibly on the mortal plane of existence - a dangerous advantage while scouting the Prime Material planes.
+While a huge limitation for most demons, it grants several benefits.
+Any attempts to scry on them, magically reveal their true nature, or otherwise discern their identity reveal the demon to be nothing more than a mundane commoner.
+This allows the demon to act almost invisibly on the mortal plane of existence - a dangerous advantage while scouting the Prime Material planes.